This module covers accounting for financial instruments, from the perspective of both the issuer

-At the end of the workshop, delegates will understand:
+At the end of this workshop, delegates will understand:

 - The framework for current classification of financial assets: Loans and Receivables; Held to Maturity (HTM), At Fair Value through the P+L; and Available for Sale